-She became a Licensed Alcohol and Drug Counselor (2008), and in 2002 moved to Lexington to work at the Hope Center as a night monitor.
-With an interest to learn everything she could, she quickly advanced within the organization to become assistant director.
+In 2002, she moved to Lexington to work at the Hope Center as a night monitor.
+She became a Licensed Alcohol and Drug Counselor in 2008.
+With an interest to learn everything she could, she quickly advanced within the organization to become Director of Programs.

-Stephanie works with the men’s and women’s recovery programs, as well as the Detention Center Recovery Program, working to make sure that each client receives the best possible care.
+Stephanie worked with the men’s and women’s recovery programs as well as with the Detention Center Recovery Program, making sure that each client received the best possible care.

-Stephanie calls the women she works with roses, likening their transformation to a flower that receives the tending and care it needs.
-When the girls arrive, the ground of their lives is hard and brittle.
-But after time and care, the new branches come forth.
+Stephanie calls the women she worked with “roses,” likening their transformation to a flower that receives the tending and care it needs.
+When the girls would arrive, the ground of their lives would be hard and brittle.
+But after time and care, the new branches came forth.

-One young woman entered the program knowing about God, but because of trauma in her life was completely broken, emotionally, mentally, physically and spiritually.
-Through teaching, time and healing, this woman came to the realization that the God she knew today was different than the God she’d been taught about.
+One young woman entered the program knowing about God, but because of trauma in her life was completely broken emotionally, mentally, physically and spiritually.
+Through teaching, time and healing, this woman realized that the God she had come to know was different than the God she’d been taught about.

 The Hope Center houses more than 800 individuals each night, offers 6-12 month recovery programs, and provides a Detention Center Recovery Program for both men and women.
-The programs teach the Twelve Steps of Alcoholics Anonymous and the 28 lessons of recovery dynamics, and offers mental, medical health and other services with community partners to provide a safe environment to gain and sustain sobriety.
+The programs teach the Twelve Steps of Alcoholics Anonymous and the 28 lessons of recovery dynamics.
+They offer mental, medical health and other services with community partners to provide a safe environment to gain and sustain sobriety.